 Quick review: infinitely better than MS Word ‘Spelling & Grammar’

 Hemingway is similar to Grammarly but it’s online, with no downloads required, although they’ve just released a handy desktop app.
 You simply copy and paste your text into the form and it gets to work analysing it.
-It’ll flag potential problems to do with use of adverbs, adjectives and passive voice, any complex sentences, or whether any simpler alternatives exist.
+It’ll flag potential problems to do with the use of adverbs, adjectives and passive voice, and complex sentences, or whether any simpler alternatives exist.
 A cracking little tool, especially since it’s free!

 Quick review: used in combination with Grammarly, you’ve got your grammar, spelling and prose covered.